 I had definitely not considered how important Marketing & Branding skills would be.
-As an avid library user myself, I had not realized that Librarians actually have to go to pretty great lengths of advocacy and marketing to bring people in, obtain adequate funding, and even to educate people on exactly what we do and why it is valuable.
+As an avid library user myself, I had not realized that Librarians actually have to go to pretty great lengths of advocacy and marketing to bring people in, obtain adequate support, and even to educate people on exactly what we do and why it is valuable.

 Now, seven years after I began this journey, I look back and shake my head at my younger self.
 Clearly I entered this profession with basically no idea about the realities of the job itself.
 All I knew was that I wanted a job where I could put my love for research skills to use.

 Luckily my MSLIS program knocked off some of my rose colored glasses and prepared me adequately for all of these unexpected Librarian roles and duties.
 In my 4 years at my HS, I’ve put considerable time and effort into advocating for, marketing, and branding my library program.